 For rapid diagnosis the rheumatoid factor can be readily obtained through a simple blood test, which will be discussed further under “diagnostic tests for rheumatoid arthritis“.
 Again, the multitude of treatment approaches can be found under the “treatment of rheumatoid arthritis“.

 With newer research it is now apparent that there is “double trouble” in rheumatoid arthritis patients, namely a chronic inflammation in the body from a lack of omega-3 fatty acids in the diet (or poor utilization) and an intolerance of the immune system to broken off cartilage pieces in the affected joints.
 As a result this has led to an alternative medicine approach where chicken cartilage collagen is given along with high potency omega-3 fatty acid supplements (see under “Treatment Of Rheumatoid Arthritis“).
+Another interesting finding is that garlic extracts have beneficial effects on rheumatoid arthritis.

 Rheumatoid arthritis is a common polyarthritis that can affect any joint.
 Notably, it is an autoimmune disease, where the synovial membranes of joints experience chronic inflammation.
 Eventually the ligaments and the cartilage experience destruction resulting in joint stiffness, severe disability and premature death.
 Present research is concentrating on more specific drugs, which would inhibit the autoimmune response without inhibiting normal immune functions.
 Also, researchers need to solve the puzzle of this disease through genetic approaches.